ImTheBadWolf/lora_mesh_monorepo/README.md

 * DONE - non `W_ACK` message has been rebroadcasted by at least one other node
 * NAK - `W_ACK` message has not been ACK-ed after timeout runs out
 * FAILED - message has been sent maximum amount of times(`RESEND_COUNT`) without any other node rebroadcasting it
+* DELETED - message is considered deleted, but to prevent repetetive flooding it will stay in the queue until `DELETE_WAIT_TIME` passes

 ---